 2014 commission recipient Julia Adolphe’s Unearth, Release (Concerto for Viola and Orchestra) received its New York premiere November 17-19, 2016 by the New York Philharmonic, conductor Jaap van Zweden, and Principal Viola Cynthia Phelps as soloist.
 Melody Eötvös’s Red Dirt | Silver Rain was premiered at Carnegie Hall in 2015 by American Composers Orchestra as part of the orchestra’s SONiC: Sounds of a New Century, a festival devoted to new music written in the 21st century by composers age 40 and under.

-The recipients of the 2015 Women Composers Readings and Commissions were composers Andreia Pinto-Correia and Xi Wang, who were both awarded $15,000 and an orchestral commission.
-Andreia Pinto-Correia's Ciprés received its premiere by the Columbus Symphony Orchestra on April 6, 2018, and Xi Wang is working on a piece for the Berkeley Symphony Orchestra.
+The recipients of the 2015 Women Composers commissions were Andreia Pinto Correia and Xi Wang, who were both awarded $15,000 and an orchestral commission.
+Andreia Pinto Correia's Ciprés received its premiere by the Columbus Symphony Orchestra on April 6, 2018, and Xi Wang is working on a piece for the Berkeley Symphony Orchestra.